jluna0413/dmac/progress_summary.md

 ## Conclusion

 The DMac project is now back on track with a solid web-based implementation.
 The core functionality is working, and we have a clear plan for implementing the remaining features.
-The switch from Flutter to Python/JavaScript/HTML5/CSS has simplified the development process and will make it easier to implement the remaining features.
+The Python/JavaScript/HTML5/CSS stack has simplified the development process and will make it easier to implement the remaining features.